stormcloudtech/devweb/README.md

 $ git clone https://github.com/gustavoalvesdev/php-admin-panel-website.git
 ```
 In root directory there is a SQL file called "projeto_01.sql" containing the database for this project.
 Use this file to create the database on your machine.

+Edit the file "config.php" in root directory, with database connection information and the PATH for the project on your machine (I recommend that you use XAMPP)